ReShift-Tools/ReShift-Tools.github.io/docs/GettingStarted.md

 To make sure that the plugin is correctly set up in your project we can play the example level that we have created.
 This is placed in the plugin folder and you will find a folder called “Plugins/Qade Content/Maps”.

-This is what you should see if this is not the case make sure to contact the developers.
+The image below shows what you should see.
+If this is not the case make sure to contact the developers.

 ![Map Plugin](/img/GettingStarted/map.jpg)